The Best Training Modality

 Why Experienced Instructional Designers Are Right

 Experienced instructional designers are right because the discussion about training modalities usually happens way too early in the instructional design process.
-The training modality is given way too much credence compared to other questions that are far more important.
+The training modality is given way too much credence compared to other business and training strategy questions that are far more important.
 Because no one training modality makes sense for every situation, the best approach 100% depends upon what you are trying to accomplish, for whom, and why.

 The 5 Most Common Training Modalities